palewire/django-memento-framework/docs/genericviews.rst

     .. py:attribute:: datetime_field

         A string attribute that is the name of the database field that contains the timestamp when the resource was archived.
-Required.
+Default ``'datetime'``.

     .. py:attribute:: timemap_pattern_name